Might-Magic-Heroes-5-5/MMH55/README.md

 # Heroes of Might and Magic 5.5
-mod development branch

-This is place where mod development progress will be kept.
+Mod development progress is kept here.